tomas193/tomas193/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning Kernel Development
-- 👯 I’m looking to collaborate on Kernel Development and Emebedded Systems
+- 👯 I’m looking to collaborate on Emebedded Systems
 - 📫 How to reach me: ingtom91@gmail.com
 <!--
 **tomas193/tomas193** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.